arjunsatarkar/8hash/README.md

 Run `./eight_hash.py` for interactive use, or `import eight_hash` to use as a library.
 We have to spell out eight because identifiers can't start with a number :(.

-This is a simple script in Python 3.
-The code style is the defaults of the `black` code formatter.

 ## Copying

 The author of this software is Arjun Satarkar.